 The idea to create a mall on 16th street in Denver began as early as 1959, but was not given serious consideration until 1971.
 Following years of planning and construction, the 16th Street Mall, designed by the internationally renowned architectural firm I.M.
 Pei & Partners of New York, opened on October 4, 1982 to a crowd of over 200,000 people.
 The main features of I.M.
 Pei’s design include poly-chromatic granite pavers, wide sidewalks, and a central tree lined corridor flanked by iconic lighting fixtures.
 Now, decades later, the 16th Street Mall has evolved into the veritable “heart and soul” of downtown Denver and a top visitor attraction in the metropolitan area.
 Its free shuttles serve an average of 55,000 commuters and tourists per day, creating significant wear and tear that jeopardize the original design and materials.
 However, in May 2008 a panel of experts from the Urban Land Institute declared the 16th Street Mall to be “public art of the highest international quality,” and strongly urged Denver to fix, not physically modify, the Mall.

-Unfortunately, despite these planning efforts, which will result in long-term recommendations for the 16th Street Mall and determine what changes may be necessary or desirable, RTD has independently elected to revisit the idea of replacing the granite pavers with concrete, undertaking a Section 106 historic review over the next several months in which Historic Denver has been participating as a consulting party.
+During the Spring and Summer of 2016 RTD elected to revisit the idea of replacing the granite pavers along the Mall with concrete, undertaking a Section 106 historic review over the next several months in which Historic Denver has been participating as a consulting party.

 This is not the first time that 16th Street has been at crossroads between the realities of the present and the potential of the future.
 Ever since the City of Denver expanded beyond Larimer Street and the Cherry Creek, 16th Street has been the backbone of the city’s development.
 It has been a thread of commerce, retail, and restaurants that connected Denver Union Station to our State Capitol.
 But by the 1970s, this central spine was struggling both economically and socially.
 The City’s leaders from City Council, RTD, and the Downtown Denver Partnership (then called The Denver Partnership, Inc.) realized that a grand idea was needed to restore the street to its former glory.